 Unfortunately, sustainability is most often measured in terms of emissions; we see it in corporate reports where carefully drafted graphs demonstrate a downwards trend in CO2 emissions, but we hear it also in strategy one-liners such as “Net-zero by 2025.”
 Again, the full sustainability story is more complex, but contains more potential than electrification.

 The real sustainability story consists of 3 parts: avoidance, reduction and offsetting of emissions.
 This comes down to combining several approaches rather than selecting only one way to reach your objectives.

-There will be unavoidable emissions, coming from your hybrids and your ICEs in countries where electrification is not possible.
+There will be unavoidable emissions, coming from your hybrids and ICEs in countries where electrification is not possible.
 Carbon offset is how you deal with this.
 Offset is relatively cheap, but still a true contribution to sustainability.
 The skepticism about carbon offset is understandable, because pushed to the extreme, everyone could drive a V6 and still report net zero.
-Nonetheless, when used as a last resort and in combination with electrification, mobility and behavioral monitoring, carbon offset is can push you across the finish line.
+Nonetheless, when used as a last resort and in combination with electrification, mobility and behavioural monitoring, carbon offset can push you across the finish line.
 At OviDrive, we recommend to include carbon offset in the TCO of any fleet.

 Company Introduction / Product Presentation / System Demonstration / Strategy Consultation